acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

     opt.unknown_as_gap={0|1}                                1: This software does not support ambiguity in characters.
-                                                            We are kindly ask users to remove the unknown chars, o.w. the software change them to gap and next will remove all the only-gap columns from MSA file.
-By deffault this flag is 0.
+                                                            We are kindly ask users to remove the unknown chars, o.w. the software change them to gap and in the next step will remove all the only-gap columns from MSA file.
+By default this flag is 0.

+    opt.combine_msa_asr={0|1}                               1: The user can see the result along with their corresponding MSA.
+                                                            It is recommended that user to activate this flag when using 'unknown_as_gap'.
+In the case of having column full of gap the length of input MSA and ASR are not the same.
+By default this flag is 0.

 ---